tsedan/dots/README.md

 # dots

-This repo holds my dotfiles, which are built to work both on *NIX type systems.
+This repo holds my dotfiles, which are built to work on most *NIX type systems.
-I regularly test them on Mac, Ubuntu, and sometimes Fedora.
+They are meant to be as minimal as possible.

+They have the particular requirement that all packages must be available for both Mac (Homebrew) and Ubuntu (apt).
+I also sometimes test them on Fedora.